Pop music is often known for being emotional, so it should come to no surprise that there are songs in this genre that can make one cry.

 - Eva Cassidy's covers of "Fields of Gold", "Over the Rainbow", "Time After Time" & "True Colors".
 Especially when you realize that she died in 1996 from Melanoma at the age of 33.

 - Cancer Research UK used "Fields of Gold" by Eva Cassidy for a fundraising advert.
-If you didn't cry during that advert, you have no soul.

 - Celtic Woman has a few: